triblespace/tribles-deno/readme.md

   key.
 - Structured binary information storage: Provided by Trible Sets and Blob Caches.
 Trible Sets support set operations and query primitives for higher layers.
-They store data as covering PACT indices.
+They store data as covering PATCH indices.
 Blob caches on the other hand store those values which require more space than the inlined 32byte.
-They use PACTS to map the value hash to the actual blob or a method to retrieve it lazily, e.g. via the network.
+They use PATCHS to map the value hash to the actual blob or a method to retrieve it lazily, e.g. via the network.
 - Semantic information storage with a host language friendly API: The Knowledge Base data-structure makes use of one Trible Set and one Blob Cache.
 Instead of